Preparing For An Earthquake A Complete Preparedness Checklist

 The ATMs and banks might be closed after an earthquake.

-Thus, they have some cash or coins in their wallet.
-If one needs to be evacuated, there can be little spending on food, gas, etc.
+Thus, they have some cash or coins in their wallets.
+If they need to be evacuated, they can spend little on food, gas, etc.

 Also, ensure that the copies of credit and other essential documents like insurance policies and financial records are safe and easy to reach when needed.